telerik/xamarin-forms-docs/controls/listview/features/listview-features-load-on-demand.md

 ## Advanced options

 ###Control the number of preloaded items
-This feature works in conjunction with LoadOnDemandMode.Automatic mode of the listview - //TODO add link to # Automatic loading mode.
+This feature works in conjunction with [LoadOnDemandMode.Automatic mode of the listview]({%slug listview-features-load-on-demand%}#automatic-mode).
 You can control the number of minimum items loaded ahead through listview **LoadOnDemandBufferItemsCount** property.
 By default it is set to 10 item.
 When the listview requests an item in the buffer it will trigger new loading batch.

 ###Change the appearance of Manual load button
-This feature works in conjunction with LoadOnDemandMode.Manual mode of the listview - //TODO add link to # Manual loading mode
+This feature works in conjunction with [LoadOnDemandMode.Manual mode of the listview]({%slug listview-features-load-on-demand%}#manual-loading-mode)
 You can control load more button content through the **LoadOnDemandItemTemplate** property.
 <snippet id='sdk-lv-lod-customize-loadbutton-xaml'/>

 ###Change the appearance of Manual loading indicator
-This feature works in conjunction with LoadOnDemandMode.Manual mode of the listview - //TODO add link to # Manual loading mode
+This feature works in conjunction with [LoadOnDemandMode.Manual mode of the listview]({%slug listview-features-load-on-demand%}#manual-loading-mode)
 You can control the loadinf indicator content through the **LoadingOnDemandItemTemplate** property.
 <snippet id=' sdk-lv-lod-customize-loading-ind-xaml'/>